 I. During the transition meeting, the members of USC will select an Executive Board, which will consist of a Chair, Past Chair, Vice Chair, Secretary, and Treasurer as officers for the next USC year.
 The major responsibilities of each Executive Board member are as follows-

-iii.
-Acting as USC liaison with Chair of Faculty Council (FC)

 iv.
-Acting as USC liaison with the President, Unified Student Government
+Acting as USC liaison to the Chair of Faculty Council (FC)

 v.
-Acting as USC liaison with the VP of Human Resources
+Acting as USC liaison to President, Unified Student Government

 vi.
-Acting as USC liaison with the University Senate
+Acting as USC liaison to Vice President of Human Resources

 vii.
-Acting as USC liaison with Mission & Identity via the Faculty/Staff Chaplain
+Acting as USC liaison to the University Senate

 viii.
+Acting as USC liaison to Mission & Identity via the Faculty/Staff Chaplain

-Acting as USC liaison, or appointing liaison, to Executive Council on Diversity & Inclusion
+ix.
+Acting as USC liaison, or appointing liaison, to the Executive Council on Diversity & Inclusion

 b.
 Past Chair

 i.
-Immediate former elected Council Chair to provide support in an advisory role to the current chair and the Board, providing oversight of special projects or liaison to university-wide committee’s or governance structures for a minimum period of 6 months.
+Immediate former elected USC Chair to provide support in a non-voting, advisory role to the current Chair and the Executive Board, providing oversight of special projects or liaison to university-wide committee’s or governance structures for a minimum period of 6 months.
 May continue up to one (1) year if necessary and decided on by current council members.

 c.
 Vice Chair